 There are individual checkboxes for people who identify as:

-First, the question is based on how you identify.
+First, the question was based on how you identify.
 Second, the standards require us to collect and report data for a minimum of two ethnicities: “Hispanic or Latino” and “Not Hispanic or Latino.”
 The standards define “Hispanic or Latino” as a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.